Leaflet/Leaflet/docs/examples/crs-simple/index.md

 		crs: CRS.Simple
 	});

-Then we can just add a `L.ImageOverlay` with the starmap image and its *approximate* bounds:
+Then we can just add an `ImageOverlay` with the starmap image and its *approximate* bounds:

 	const bounds = [[0,0], [1000,1000]];
 	const image = new ImageOverlay('uqm_map_full.png', bounds).addTo(map);